Jack Harrison (VC)

-John Harrison VC MC (12 November 1890 – 3 May 1917) was a professional rugby league footballer who played for Hull FC.
+John Harrison VC MC (12 November 1890 – 3 May 1917) was a professional rugby league footballer who played for Hull F.C.
 He later became a British Army officer, and was the posthumous recipient of the Victoria Cross during the First World War, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

 Harrison was born in Hull on 12 November 1890.
 His father was a plater and boilermaker in the Earles Shipyard.
 After leaving school, Harrison studied at St John's College, York (now York St John University) where he was Rugby club captain and also represented the College at cricket and swimming before becoming a teacher later at Lime Street School in Hull.
 In York, he caught the attention of the York rugby league club, and played for them five times in 1911–12, scoring three tries.